 Title IX of the Education Amendments of 1972 protects people from sex discrimination in educational programs and activities at institutions that receive federal financial assistance.

 St. Louis Community College is committed to promoting gender equity and providing an environment free from discrimination and harassment on the basis of sex.
 STLCC provides many resources to students, faculty and staff to address concerns relating to discrimination or harassment on the basis of sex, which includes sexual misconduct.

 If you are in immediate danger, please call 911.

 Then follow up with Campus Police, call 314-539-5999

-Reports can be made online using the Behavior Incident Report Form
+Reports can be made online using the Title IX Sexual Harassment and other Discrimination Form

 Reports may also be made to the following individuals:

 Florissant Valley Campus - Lead Title IX Investigator

 Forest Park Campus - Lead Title IX Investigator